MaxLell/Gesberry-Control/ReadMe.md

 ## Dependencies and Installation Guides

-* numpy
-* scipy
-* scikit-learn
-* pandas
-* Atlas

-The installation guides for the concerning packages are included in the folders.
+The installation guides and the dependencies for the concerning packages are included in the folders.
 Besides the software implentation also a circuit diagram for the hardware development is provided.

 Acknowledgements
 ==========